mrocklin/blog/_posts/work/2016-12-27-dask-dataframes.md

 As always with computational posts we include a section on what went wrong, or what could have gone better.

-1. The 400ms computation of `len(df)` is a regression from the previous version where this was closer to 100ms.
+1. The 400ms computation of `len(df)` is a regression from previous versions where this was closer to 100ms.
 We're getting bogged down somewhere in many small inter-worker communications.
 2. It would be nice to repeat this computation at a larger scale.
 Dask deployments in the wild are often closer to 1000 cores rather than the 64 core cluster we have here and datasets are often in the terrabyte scale rather than our 60 GB NYC Taxi dataset.
-Unfortunately representative large open datasets are hard to come by.
+Unfortunately representative large open datasets are hard to find.
 3. The Parquet timings are nice, but there is still room for improvement.
-We seem to be making many small queries of S3 when reading Thrift headers.
+We seem to be making many small expensive queries of S3 when reading Thrift headers.
 4. It would be nice to support both Python Parquet readers, both the [Numba](http://numba.pydata.org/) solution [fastparquet](https://fastparquet.readthedocs.io) and the C++ solution